- All Topics

 Just like industrial oils, transformer oils are oxidized under the influence of excessive temperature and oxygen, particularly in the presence of small metal particles which act as catalysts, resulting in an increase in Acid Number, due to the formation of carboxylic acids.
 Further reaction can result in sludge and varnish deposits.
 In the worst-case scenario, the oil canals become blocked and the transformer is not cooled well, which further exacerbates oil breakdown.
 Furthermore, an increase in the acidity has a damaging effect on the cellulose paper.

 Oil degradation also produces charged by-products, such as acids and hydroperoxides, which tend to reduce the insulating properties of the oil.
-An increase in Acid Number often goes hand-in-hand with a decrease in dielectric strength and increased moisture content as shown in Figure 1.
+An increase in Acid Number often goes hand-in-hand with a decrease in dielectric strength and increased moisture content.

 The dielectric strength (ASTM D300-00) of a transformer oil is defined as the maximum voltage that can be applied across the fluid without electrical breakdown.
 Because transformer oils are designed to provide electrical insulation under high electrical fields, any significant reduction in the dielectric strength may indicate that the oil is no longer capable of performing this vital function.
 Some of the things that can result in a reduction in dielectric strength include polar contaminants, such as water, oil degradation by-products and cellulose paper breakdown.